 Equalize your tunes.
 Turn on the EQ in your Music app so you can hear your favorite jams without having to hassle with a Bluetooth speaker.
 Launch Settings > Music.
 Once there, tap on EQ and set your iPhone to Late Night.
 This will give you a great volume boost for those times where you just want to blast The Clash while you make a quick dinner in the kitchen.

 Secure your web experience

-Enable iCloud Photo Library – We love iCloud Photo Library; it keeps your photos and videos safely stored in the cloud and let you retrieve full-quality copies of your files in case you misplace (read: trash) your originals. iCloud Photo Library relies on your iCloud storage, so if you have a lot of photos, you’ll want to bump that up.
-Tap into Settings, then iCloud, then tap on Photos to toggle iCloud Photo Library to ON.
-Note that this will turn My Photo Stream OFF.
-If you want both, you’ll need to re-toggle Photo Stream ON.
+Enable iCloud Photo Library.
+We love iCloud Photo Library.
+It keeps your photos and videos safely stored in the cloud and let you retrieve full-quality copies of your files in case you misplace (read: trash) your originals. iCloud Photo Library relies on your iCloud storage, so if you have a lot of photos, you’ll want to bump that up.
+Tap into Settings > [Your user name] > iCloud > Photos, then toggle iCloud Photo Library to On.
+(Note that this will turn off My Photo Stream.
+If you want both, you’ll need to re-toggle Photo Stream back to On.)